bigbinary/neeto-hotkeys/README.md

   3.  enabled: By default its value will be `true`.
 Setting this to `false` will not register the hotkey.

+- `externalDocument`: This is an optional argument.
+If you want to listen to hotkeys on an external document(eg: iframe) then you can pass the reference of the document here.
+If this is not passed then the hook will listen to the hotkeys on the current document only.

 ### Return value:

 - `inputRef`: A `ref` which needs to be attached to the input element to be